haani-niyaz/devops-journal/_drafts/2016-07-07-learning-angularjs-part-2.markdown

 ## Approach

-As per the bootstrap documentation the class `active` will allow us make the **price** tab active by default.
+As per the bootstrap documentation the class `active` will allow us make the *price* tab active by default.

 {% highlight html %}
 <li role="presentation" class="active"><a href="#">Price</a></li>
 {% endhighlight %}

-Each tab and panel will share a value.
-When a tab is clicked, the value will be assigned.
+Each *tab* and *panel* will share a value.
+When a tab is clicked, a value will be assigned.
 The assigned value will determine the corresponding panel to display.

-* The `ng-click` directive will allow us to set the tab value i.e: price will be 1, description will be 2.
+* The `ng-click` directive will allow us to set the tab value i.e: *price* will be 1, *description* will be 2.

 * We are already familiar with the `ng-show` directive to show/hide the panels.